jelle-westra/jelle-westra.github.io/content/5-lagrangian/main.md

         return -self.G * potential
 </code></pre>

 Initial condition is taken from the book [Geometric Numerical Integration, Ernst Haier](https://link.springer.com/book/10.1007/3-540-30666-8).
-As you can see, orbits are quite stable over the integration perios of 500 years.
+As you can see, orbits are quite stable over the integration period of 500 years.

 <video
     height="512"